akashmaity/RobustPPG/README.md

 &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; <img src="https://user-images.githubusercontent.com/26046462/197075057-cee7ff64-538c-4e7e-84d6-d2824d760cbb.gif" width="320" >  <img src="https://user-images.githubusercontent.com/26046462/197075350-f0c43665-6f87-43a2-842d-afc56f67df82.gif" width="320" >

+# Overview

+This is an implementation of the paper "RobustPPG: camera-based robust heart rate estimation using motion cancellation", Akash Kumar Maity, Jian Wang, Ashutosh Sabharwal and Shree K. Nayar, in Biomedical Optics.

+In this work, we develop a motion-robust algorithm, labeled RobustPPG, for extracting photoplethysmography signals (PPG) from face video and estimating the heart rate.
+Our key innovation is to explicitly model and generate motion distortions due to the movements of the person’s face.
+Finally, we use the generated motion distortion to filter the motion-induced measurements.
+The overall results show improvement over the state-of-the art methods.

+# Dataset

 Download our RICE-Motion dataset [here](https://rice.box.com/s/yaxfkalx400kzze2jlb02nysv7m5mxbr).

 # Instructions for running the code